-The Isle of Man Examiner is in shops now.
+THE Isle of Man Examiner is in shops from lunch time today (Monday).

 We report as crunch time looms for news on the VAT deal.